 |Track||Set the current branch to track the selected one.|

-Patches are rewriting instructions that can be applied to a set of files.
-To apply a patch file that is open in Qt Creator, select Tools > Git > Local Repository > Patch > Apply from Editor.
+Patches are rewriting instructions that Git can apply to a set of files.
+To apply a patch file that is open in Qt Creator, select Patch > Apply from Editor.

 To select the patch file to apply from the file system, select Apply from File.

-To stash all local changes, select Tools > Git > Local Repository > Stash > Stash.
+To stash all local changes, select Stash > Stash.
 The working copy is reset to the state it had after the last commit.
 To save the current state of your unstaged files and reset the repository to its staged state, select Stash Unstaged Files.

 To display a dialog that shows all known stashes with options to restore, display or delete them, select Stashes.

 To save a snapshot of your current work under a name for later reference, select Take Snapshot.
 The working copy is not changed.
 For example, if you want to try something and find out later that it does not work, you can discard the changes and return to the state of the snapshot.

 To remove a single stashed state from the stash list and apply it on top of the current working tree state, select Stash Pop.